Top Menu

 DEMO

-There were only three simple tasks to do during the demo.
-Most of them required plain tools, such as a utility knife, to score the caulking along the joints to prevent damage to the Sheetrock.
-A hammer, a pry bar, and plenty of shims.
+There were only three simple tasks during the demo.
+Most of them required plain tools, such as a utility knife, to score the caulking along the joints to prevent damage to the Sheetrock, a hammer, a pry bar, and plenty of shims.

-The first task was to remove the door, starting with the door trim and continuing with the entire door using a hacksaw.
+The first task was to remove the door, using a hacksaw to start with the door trim and continue with the entire door.

 The second part was dealing with the framing.
 Removing the door opened the closet, but the framing around the door had to go, too.